top of page

 Production and Development

 Voyage of the Chimera was created and produced by the husband and wife team of Michael and Laura Gates, and co-written with Michael's brother, Patrick Gates.
 Living in Pueblo, CO. none of the three had any experience or connections in the film industry - only the desire to make movies.
-During his teenage years in the late 1990s, Michael had taken up computer animation and experimented with digital filmmaking using both primitive green screen and digital characters.
+During his teenage years in the late 1990s, Michael took up computer animation and experimented with digital filmmaking using both primitive green screens and digital characters.

-Development on the project began in 2014, with the aim of creating an online TV series.
-The idea for Voyage of the Chimera grew out of a love for space-age films and submarine movies; the decision to attempt to make the series hinged on the realization that the expensive and complicated sets for such a show could actually be created rather easily in the computer.
-It would be a challenge to shoot every scene entirely on a green screen stage, as the geometry of the space, the lighting, and camera angles would all have to match the digital sets, and to create a dynamic motion picture, a very large number of angles would have to be created.
+Development on Chimera began in 2014, to create an online TV series.
+The idea for Voyage of the Chimera grew out of a love for space-age films and submarine movies; the decision to attempt to make the series hinged on the realization that the expensive and complicated sets for such a show could be created relatively easily in the computer.
+It would be a challenge to shoot every scene entirely on a green screen stage, as the geometry of the space, the lighting, and camera angles would all have to match the digital sets; to create a dynamic motion picture, a very large number of angles would have to be created.
 Every shot in the production would be a visual effects shot.
 And without industry connections, facilities, or much of a budget, these effects shots would all have to be created literally in-house.

-In order for Chimera to work, the show could not feel like a "green screen show."
-The show would need a cinematic look; the audience would need to forget that the surroundings were false within a few minutes of starting to watch.
+For Chimera to work, the show could not feel like a "green screen show."
+It would need a cinematic look; the audience would need to forget that the surroundings were false within a few minutes of starting to watch.
 This required two things: first, the effects work would have to be believable, despite being done by one artist in his basement.
 Second, the filmmakers needed to populate the show with believable, engaging characters who could draw the audience into their world.
 The world itself would need to be fully fleshed out and alive, even if just as a backdrop to the close quarters of the Chimera's inner hull.

 In between holding a full-time job and raising his family, Michael began writing the script for what was intended to be the pilot episode.
 Patrick then rewrote the script, with an emphasis on fleshing out the characters.
 The script was passed back and forth many times in the coming months before everyone was satisfied.